-Place the boat permit and AIS stickers on the port (left) side of the watercraft, approximately one foot forward of the stern(back).
-On an inflatable watercraft place sticker directly on inflatable or attach via a metal wicket.
+Place the Boat Permit and AIS stickers on the port (left) side of the watercraft, approximately one foot forward of the stern (back).
+On a float tube, the permit may be attached directly to the float tube or attached via a metal wicket available from the issuing station.